hunter-meloche/REMO-langflow/README.md

 - Finding memories
 - Organizing memories (must be called for new memories to be retrievable)
 - Rebuilding memory tree (Useful to trigger when it returns incomplete or incorrect information)

+## Known issues
+- sometimes hallucinates information when creating inferences based upon input data
+- does not always use REMO tools when appropriate